greglueck/nydays-geolocation/README.md

 `<raw-file>` to the content from `<annotated-file>` and identify the new location data.
 The utility then annotates only this new data and updates `<annotated-file>`.

+When you run "annotate.py" a second (or subsequent) time, it may identify old entries from `<annotated-file>` that are no longer in the new `<raw-file>` or old entries from `<annotated-file>` that have changed in the new `<raw-file>`.
+This can happen if Google decides to delete or change some historical data from your timeline.
+In this case you can use either the `--delete-changed` or `--delete-missing` options.
+The `--delete-changed` option removes all entries from `<annotated-file>` that are different in `<raw-file>`.
+As a result, those entries from `<raw-file>` are annotated and added to `<annotated-file>` thus replacing the previous annotated entries.
+The `--delete-missing` option removes entries from `<annotated-file>` that are missing in `<raw-file>`.
+As a result, those entries are removed from your geolocation history.

 The `--geocoder` option allows you to select a reverse geocoding service to translate the latitude / longitude coordinates to a US state.
 The default